 Nowadays, linkbuilding is a full-time job and people spend hours contacting websites and offering them money in exchange for backlinks.
 But while blogger outreach and writing sponsored articles are legit marketing techniques, it can quickly become risky when you do it on a large scale.
 Google has specifically advised applying the nofollow attribute to external links in “Advertorials or native advertising where payment is received for articles that include links that pass PageRank.”
 That’s why many websites choose to nofollow all links in sponsored content.
 Of course, if you do that, you should inform your link-exchange partners beforehand.

 Paid links in banners and display ads

-Another popular black hat SEO tactic is the mass purchasing of links across the web.
-To discourage advertisers from purchasing ads because of Page Rank value you should add no-follow to the links going to your advertisers’ sites.
+Another popular black hat SEO tactic is the mass purchase of links across the web.
+To discourage advertisers from purchasing ads because of Page Rank value, you should add no-follow to the links going to your advertisers’ sites.

 Also, as mentioned above, Google’s guidelines specifically state that “native advertising and sponsored links should be set to “nofollow”.